Starbucks Pumpkin Muffins (Copycat Recipe)

 12. Move to a wire rack to cool before serving.

-- 3 tsp of pumpkin spice may be used instead of the combination of cinnamon, ginger and nutmeg in the muffins.
+- 3 teaspoons of pumpkin spice may be used instead of the combination of cinnamon, ginger, and nutmeg in the muffins.

 - Pure pumpkin puree or canned pumpkin should be used and not substituted for pumpkin pie filling.
 Pumpkin pie filling is too thick and will not result in moist muffins.

-- A large ziplock bag may be used instead of a pastry bag to pipe the cream cheese filling into the batter.
+- A large Ziploc bag may be used instead of a pastry bag to pipe the cream cheese filling into the batter.

 For the lover of all things pumpkin this is sure to quickly become one of your favorite pumpkin recipes.
 The combination of cozy spices and sweet cream cheese filling is seriously what fall baking is all about.